Ok, enough with the pleasantries. Let’s get down to brass tacks.

 Is Money Tight?

 For those on a tight budget, I highly recommend cloth diapers.
-Yes, I TOTALLY get that many people don’t have the time, energy, and laundry facilities to deal with CD’ing, but if you DO, cloth diapering will save you LOTS of money over the lifetime of the diaper years.
-Yes, cloth diapers are a more substantial up front cost, but once you own them… they’re yours.
-You can often find them used or discounted with a little effort.
-For more on cloth diapers, keep reading…
+Yes, I totally get that many people don’t have the time, energy, and laundry facilities to deal with cloth diapering, but if you do, cloth diapering will save you LOTS of money over the lifetime of the diaper years, especially if you have more than one kiddo using them.

 To save money, disposable diapers are best bought in bulk (see caveat below).
 For me, buying online is a worthwhile endeavor.
 I certainly don’t want to schlep huge boxes of diapers all around town.

 Do you want 20% off diapers and free 2-day shipping?
 Umm, yeaah.

 Amazon Family is a program I highly recommend, although it’s not as good as it used to be (formerly known as Amazon Mom).
 With your Amazon Prime membership ($99 per year with a free 30-day trial), you get free 2-day shipping, PLUS 20% off diapers when ordered with Subscribe & Save.
 The savings on shipping for last-minute birthday and holidays gifts alone is worth it to me, but if you don’t shop a lot online, it may not make sense.

 For your newborn, you will start with a special size called Newborn, ‘N’ (there is no number).
 If you have a really small baby (less than 7 lbs), you may even start with size ‘P’ (Preemie).
 Don’t buy too many of these (P or N) because they will graduate to a size 1 in about two weeks!

 From there, it goes from size 1-6, although you probably won’t make it past size 4 or 5 unless you wait a long while to potty train or if baby’s got back.
 Or both.